johannesnoordanus/image2gcode/README.md

   --showoverscan        show overscan pixels (note that this is visible and part of the gcode emitted!)
-  --constantburn        select constant burn mode M3 (a bit more dangerous!), instead of dynamic burn mode M4 --validate            validate gcode file, do inverse and show image result -V, --version         show version number and exit
+  --constantburn        select constant burn mode M3 (a bit more dangerous!), instead of dynamic burn mode M4 --validate            validate gcode file, do inverse and show image result --genimages pixel-width pixel-height write
+                        write (when set non zero) 11 calibration images of given pixel size to as much files -V, --version         show version number and exit
 ```